 EPR is an important policy tool for cleaning up the waste produced by our economy.
 Here’s why:

-- The significant approach of EPR reduces the environmental impact of the waste as well as leads to lower cost of production of the new product.
+- The significant approach of EPR reduces the environmental impact of the waste as well as leads to a lower cost of production of the new product.

 - It gradually shifts the economic burden of the cost of disposal from the government to the producer of the product.